ahmadaidil/ahmadaidil/README.md

 ### Hi there 🤟
-You can call me Aidil - A program typist.
+You can call me **Aidil** - A program typist.

+---

+Ok, that's all 🤣.
+Thanks for your visit 👻.